-With only a few days left before the notice of intent to apply is due on January 18, there is no time to waste.
-Organizations that are thinking about participating in the MSSP for the first time, renewing their participation or moving to one of its new tracks early should fill out a notice of intent to apply.
+With only a few weeks left before the notice of intent to apply is due on June 28, there is no time to waste.
+Organizations that are thinking about participating in the MSSP for the first time, renewing their participation or moving to one of its new tracks early should fill out a Notice of Intent to Apply.
 It takes less than 30 minutes and is nonbinding.

 You’ll need to answer questions regarding:

 - Your ACO’s track selection based on three main classifications

 - SNF 3-Day Rule Waiver, Beneficiary Incentive Program and repayment mechanism information (for only those ACOs that are taking on downside risk)

 - Early review of your ACO’s participant and/or SNF affiliate agreement (optional)

 There are multiple advantages to being a MSSP ACO.

 As the broader value-based payment landscape rapidly evolves, it is high time for healthcare providers to participate in these models, not only for financial success, but also to stay competitively viable by building essential capabilities for the future.

 - Supports high performance in the Quality Payment Program (QPP) by participating as a Merit-based Incentive Payment System (MIPS) Alternative Payment Model (APM) – a MIPS-APM.